ThembisileNGQ/Akkatecture/README.md

 ### Examples

-* **[Simple](https://github.com/Lutando/Akkatecture/tree/master/examples):** A simple console based example that shows the most simple example of how to create an aggregate and issue commands to it.
+* **[Simple](https://github.com/Lutando/Akkatecture/tree/master/examples/simple):** A simple console based example that shows the most simple example of how to create an aggregate and issue commands to it.

+* **[Cluster](https://github.com/Lutando/Akkatecture/tree/master/examples/cluster):** A more involved sample that shows you how to do distributed aggregates using clustering.
+Read the [README](https://github.com/Lutando/Akkatecture/tree/master/examples/cluster/README.md) for the sample for a good overview of the sample.

 * **[Test Example](https://github.com/Lutando/Akkatecture/tree/master/test/Akkatecture.TestHelpers/Aggregates):** The test examples found in the Akkatecture.TestHelpers project is there to provide assistance when doing testing for Akkatecture.
 There is a simple aggregate with a simple aggregate saga, and these are used to do simple black box style testing on Akkatecture using Akka.NET's TestKit.

-**Note:** This example is part of the Akkatecture simple example project, so [checkout](https://github.com/Lutando/Akkatecture/blob/master/examples/Akkatecture.Examples.UserAccount.Application/Program.cs#L13) the code and give it a run.
+**Note:** This example is part of the Akkatecture simple example project, so checkout [the code](https://github.com/Lutando/Akkatecture/blob/master/examples/Akkatecture.Examples.UserAccount.Application/Program.cs#L13) and give it a run.
 ```csharp
 //Create actor system
 var system = ActorSystem.Create("useraccount-example");